New QR code for online renewals

 Click here to download our application to become a member

-Please be advised that due to changes at the National level we will be required to raise our annual dues to $45.00 in the near future, probably around June 2024.
+Please be advised that due to changes at the National level our annual dues have been raised to $45.00.

 Military Discharges Explained